Using the Smart Browser DevTools IDE#

 Error loading webview: Error: Could not register service workers: NotSupportedError: Failed to register a ServiceWorker for scope …

-Browser scripts are written using scripting API, which is basically a TypeScript API to expose the generic actions and special actions available to any Zyte API user.
+Browser scripts are written using the scripting API, a TypeScript API to expose Zyte API actions.

 src/ and dist/#

-On the Explorer Explorer view of the Smart Browser DevTools IDE you get 2 folders:
+On the Explorer Explorer view of the Zyte IDE you get 2 folders:

 • src/ is the development folder, where you develop your browser scripts.

-Changes to this folder are saved on the Zyte API Smart Browser DevTools IDE cloud storage system.
+Changes to this folder are saved on the Zyte IDE cloud storage system.

 Multiple developers can work on this folder at the same time, and see the work of one another in real time.